-Reporting provides students and whanau with information so that:
+Reporting provides students and whānau with information so that:

-- the student and their whānau can gauge how well the student is progressing and achieving - the student can work with the kaiako to identify and prioritise appropriate learning goals and the effort and approach required to achieve these - the whānau can work with the school/kura to identify how whānau and school/kura together might support the student's learning of learning experiences that build their sense of who they are as learners.
+- the student and their whānau can gauge how well the student is progressing and achieving - the student can work with the kaiako to identify and prioritise appropriate learning goals and the effort and approach required to achieve these - the whānau can work with the school/kura to identify how whānau and school/kura together might support the student's learning

+Position two is focused on the learner and the provision of learning experiences that build their sense of who they are as learners.
 For example, this encourages kaiako to focus on teaching writers as opposed to teaching the writing.
 This practice accordingly is transferred into aromatawai practice where kaiako respond to the writer as opposed to the writing.